modonovan/cv/index.md

 ###  June 2016 - Present
 :   **Data Sales Specialist**; [BT](http://www.btireland.com) (Dublin)

-I currently hold a position as a Data Sales Specialist with BT Ireland’s Business Sales department organisation.
-The primary responsibility that I have is to provide technical pre sales assistance to our Account Directors and Desk Based Sales Account managers.
+I provide technical pre sales assistance to our Account Directors and Desk Based Sales Account managers.
 The role involves a lot of face to face meetings with external customers with the aim of providing them with assistance in ordering new data services from BT Ireland as well as promoting our data connectivity capabilities with a view to growing the business.
 Some other central skills involved in the roll would include;

 * Configuring and pricing Managed WAN connectivity and services end to end
 * Working with commercial finance teams to devise an agreeable pricing model for new customer services